-During 2020, in accordance with the S2R JU Policy for Risk Management as defined in the Governance and Process Process Handbook, the S2R JU performed a risk assessment exercise to ensure that the internal control system in place provides the reasonable assurance to achieve the strategic objectives of its Programme, as established in the Master Plan and MAAP.
-This process reflects the implementation of the new Internal Control Framework during 2020.
+During 2021, in accordance with the S2R JU Policy for Risk Management as defined in the Governance and Process Process Handbook, the S2R JU performed a risk assessment exercise to ensure that the internal control system in place provides the reasonable assurance to achieve the strategic objectives of its Programme, as established in the Master Plan and MAAP.
+This process reflects the implementation of the new Internal Control Framework.

-The assessment and management of risks during 2021 will be based on the results of the exercise carried out during 2020 (cf. section 2.2.2).
+The management of risks during 2022 will be based on the results of the risk assessment exercise carried out during 2021 (cf. section 2.2.2).
+In 2022, it is foreseen to run an in-depth risk assessment to identify both operational and non-operational risks that may affect the achievement of the JU's objectives.

-3. BUDGET 2021
+3. BUDGET 2022